 Can be suitable for baby stroller – take into consideration that entry to the indoor alpaca domain has stairs and it is very narrow inside

 We called the alpaca farm in the morning to make a reservation for the visit (it can also be done online) and it was scheduled for 13:30.
-We decided to spend the late morning in the area visiting an apple orchard nearby with a shop of local produce, huge outdoor playground and have lunch at the restaurant (speciality: crepes!).
-We can only imagine how nice it is in the summer time as the scenery looks fantastic but our day was full of non stop showers of freezing rain.
-During apple season there is a self apple picking activity.
+We decided to spend the late morning in the area visiting an apple orchard nearby with a shop of local produce, a huge outdoor playground and have lunch at the restaurant (specialty: crepes!).
+We can only imagine how nice it is in the summertime as the scenery looks fantastic but our day was full of non-stop showers of freezing rain.
+During apple season there is a self-apple picking activity.

 The drive to the alpaca farm took 5 minutes.
 We were welcomed at the reception, where we paid entry fees and received each a cup with grains to feed the alpacas.
-We were the only one at the tour and it was a wonderful opportunity to ask questions.
-In general, the alpacas do not stay indoor during the day and the tour can be done within their outdoor enclosure.
-But during our visit, due to the non stop rain, the animals were indoor.
-On the right were the male alpacas and on the left were the female with their offsprings.
+We were the only one on the tour and it was a wonderful opportunity to ask questions.
+In general, the alpacas do not stay indoors during the day and the tour can be done within their outdoor enclosure.
+But during our visit, due to the non-stop rain, the animals were indoor.
+On the right were the male alpacas and on the left was the female with their offsprings.
 The farm holds about 100 alpacas, 1 lama! and some ducks.
 The farm’s main operation includes alpaca wool production for diverse products which are sold within the premises and also for tourist activity.

 The tour took about 40 minutes and we had the opportunity to feed them, go inside their enclosure to touch their wool.
-Our youngest was a bit afraid but our 5yo was happy to feed them and tried to caress the animals.
+Our youngest was a bit afraid of the animals.
+Our 5yo was happy to feed them and tried to caress the animals.
 The alpacas do not bite, they have only lower teethes and they are very curious and friendly animals.